How to see the forest despite the trees: Introduction

-A basic graph optimization problem is finding a spanning tree of $G$ which is cheapest with respect to a cost-function on $E$.
-A simple greedy algorithm, due to Kruskal, does this job.
-By Dijkstra's classic algorithm, the problem of finding algorithmically a cheapest $st$-path is also efficiently manageable, at least for non-negative cost-functions.
-However, the sensitivity of this class of problems is nicely reflected by the fact that the cheapest (or shortest) path problem is NP-hard for general cost-functions.
-On the positive side, when negative components are allowed and only circuits with negative total costs are forbidden, then there is a polynomial algorithm, which relies, however, on deeper ideas.
+A basic graph optimization problem is that of finding a spanning tree of $G$ which is cheapest with respect to a cost function $c: E\to \mathbb{R}$.
+A simple greedy algorithm, due to Kruskal, does this job~\cite{Kruskal}.
+By Dijkstra's classic algorithm~\cite{Dijkstra}, the problem of finding algorithmically a cheapest $st$-path is also efficiently manageable, at least for non-negative cost functions.
+However, the sensitivity of this class of problems is nicely reflected by the fact that the cheapest (or shortest) path problem is NP-hard for general cost-functions~\cite{GareyJohnson}.
+On the positive side, when negative cost values are allowed and only circuits with negative total costs are forbidden, then there is a polynomial algorithm, which relies, however, on deeper ideas.

-The need for capturing intuitively more \lq massive/strong/solid\rq \ connectivity concepts appeared as early as 1927, when Menger characterized those graphs admitting $k$ openly disjoint $st$-paths.
-Here it is straightforward to figure out a natural necessary condition: no $k-1$ nodes (distinct from $s$ and $t$) can block all $st$-paths.
+The need for capturing intuitively more \lq massive/strong/solid\rq \ connectivity concepts appeared as early as 1927, when Menger characterized those graphs admitting $k$ internally disjoint $st$-paths \cite{Menger}.
+Here it is straightforward to figure out a natural necessary condition: no $k-1$ nodes (distinct from $s$ and $t$) can block all $st$-paths (we can assume $s$ and $t$ are not adjacent).
 The deep part of Menger's theorem is the proof of the sufficiency of this condition.

 Naturally, there are several other variants for extending connectivity concepts.
-For example, a variation of Menger's theorem is about the existence of $k$ edge-disjoint $st$-paths, which is often referred to as the (undirected) edge-Menger theorem.
+For example, a variation of Menger's theorem concerns the existence of $k$ edge-disjoint $st$-paths, which is often referred to as the (undirected) edge-Menger theorem.
 These results gave rise to a huge discipline: network flows (in directed graphs), in particular, the max-flow min-cut theorem.
-It should be emphasized that in this area it is rather typical that figuring out a necessary condition for the existence of the investigated property is easy, and the essence is finding a (possibly algorithmic) proof of sufficiency (see, for example, Hall's theorem on the existence of a perfect matching in a bipartite graph, or Dilworth's theorem on the partionability of a poset into $k$ chains).
+It should be emphasized that in this area it is rather typical that figuring out a necessary condition for the existence of the investigated property is easy, and the essence is finding a (possibly algorithmic) proof of sufficiency (see, for example, Hall's theorem on the existence of a perfect matching in a bipartite graph, or Dilworth's theorem on the partionability of a poset into $k$ chains~\cite{Dilworth}).

 Global connectivity has also been extended to higher connectivities.
 A graph $G$ is {\bf $k$-edge-connected} if $d_G(X)\geq k$ whenever $\emptyset \subset X\subset V$, which is equivalent, by the edge-Menger theorem, to requiring that there are $k$ edge-disjoint $st$-paths for every pair $\{s,t\}$ of nodes. $G$ is {\bf $k$-node-connected} if it has at least $k+1$ nodes and $G$ remains connected after leaving out any subset of less than $k$ nodes.